-- (a) use of the link is increasing, or may unreasonably increase, the length of the meeting; - (b) the behaviour of the members using the link warrants termination, including the style, degree and extent of interaction between members; - (c) it is distracting to the members who are physically present at the meeting; and - (d) the quality of the link is no longer suitable.
+- use of the link is increasing, or may unreasonably increase, the length of the meeting; - (b) the behaviour of the members using the link warrants termination, including the style, degree and extent of interaction between members; - (c) it is distracting to the members who are physically present at the meeting; and - (d) the quality of the link is no longer suitable.

-12.14Giving or showing a document
+12.14 Giving or showing a document

-A person attending a meeting by audio or audio-visual link may give or show a document by:
+A person attending a meeting by audio or audio visual link may give or show a document by:

 - (a) transmitting it electronically;

-- (b) using the audio-visual link; and
+- (b) using the audio visual link; or

 - (c) any other manner that the Chairperson thinks fit.

 cl.
-25(A) (6) Schedule 7, LGA 2002.
+25(A) (6) schedule 7, LGA 2002.

-12.15Link failure
+12.15 Link failure